l-koehler/bridgetest/README.md

 # Brigetest

 This program is supposed to let a unmodified [Luanti (Minetest)](https://www.luanti.org/) client connect to
-another (mostly) unmodified Minecraft (Java Edition) server.
+a unmodified Minecraft (Java Edition) server.
-The Java Server version needed is 1.21.5, use [ViaProxy](https://github.com/ViaVersion/ViaProxy) if you need another version.
+The Minecraft server version needed is 1.21.5, use [ViaProxy](https://github.com/ViaVersion/ViaProxy) if you need another version.
-Compile it using `cargo build`, the run `--help` for usage info.
+Compile it using `cargo build --release`, then run `--help` for usage info.
+Debug mode causes weird performance issues, don't use it.

-You need nightly rust to build some dependencies (`rustup default nightly`).
+You need nightly Rust to build some dependencies (`rustup default nightly`).
-You should follow the instructions below if you want to use it.
+You should follow the instructions below to use the proxy.

 ## Installation Instructions

 This program needs the minecraft textures.
-I won't just bundle these due to copyright reasons, but you can get them:
+I won't bundle these due to copyright reasons, but you can get them:

 * From the Minecraft client:
   * Get a minecraft jar file (should be something like `minecraft-1.21.4-client.jar`)